-Any product certified to USDA organic standards is allowed to wear the USDA Organic Seal.
-Products allowed to wear the seal include food, clothing, personal care products, and other certified organic products.
+Any product certified to USDA organic standards is allowed to wear the USDA Organic Seal, including food, clothing, and personal care products.

-The National Organic Program (NOP) has official labeling requirements but they only apply to agricultural ingredients.
-For example, essential oil and cereal can carry the USDA Organic Seal.
-However, food and personal care products are regulated differently.
-If the cereal is mislabeled the food processor can get into trouble because the USDA does regulate food labeling.
-The USDA certifies but does not regulate personal care items such as essential oils.
+The National Organic Program (NOP) has official labeling requirements, but these only apply to agricultural ingredients.
+So while a food processor may face trouble for mislabeling cereal, an essential oil manufacturer would not because the USDA certifies but does not regulate personal care items such as essential oils.

 What Are the Requirements for a 100% Organic Label?

-In order to label a product as, "100% Organic" the product must have the following characteristics.
+In order to label a product "100% Organic," it must have the following characteristics:

-- If processing aids are used during product production, they must be 100% USDA certified organic.
+- Any processing aids used during production must be 100% USDA certified organic

 What Are the Requirements for an Organic Label?

-- The remaining 5% ingredients can be non-organic allowed ingredients.
+- The remaining 5% must be allowed ingredients

-- Ingredient exception - any agricultural ingredients in the product must be organic unless not available.
+- Any agricultural ingredients in the product must be organic unless unavailable

-If you label a product as "Made With Organic Ingredients" the product cannot wear the USDA Organic Seal and must have the following characteristics.
+If you label a product as "Made With Organic Ingredients," it cannot wear the USDA Organic Seal and must have the following characteristics:

-- The remaining 30% of ingredients can be non-organic allowed ingredients or non-organic agricultural ingredients
+- The remaining 30% must be allowed ingredients or non-organic agricultural ingredients

 What About Products With Less Than 70% Organic Ingredients?

-Food products that contain less than 70% organic ingredients do not qualify for any organic label.
-A product like this may contain any level of organic ingredients and there are zero restrictions on other ingredients.
-The product cannot bear any sort of organic claim on the packaging.
+Food products that contain less than 70% organic ingredients do not qualify for organic labeling.
+Such products can contain any level of organic ingredients and there are zero restrictions on other ingredients, although they can list organic ingredients in the ingredients section.